sebsikora/cpp_logic_simulation/README.md

 ```
 <br />

 Great!
-We can see the output responding to the changing input stimulus as we should expect for an SR latch.
+We can see the output responding to the changing in pin stimulus as we should expect for an SR latch.
 <br />
 <br />